cheltyi/networkmonitor/README.md

 3. make
 4. sudo ./NetworkMonitor

+has support for dark and light theme, tested on breeze kde

 troubleshoot: @chvl - discord

-haves filters by TCP / UDP, IP, port, proccess. also has CSV export.

-only russian language.
+haves filters by TCP / UDP, IP, port, proccess. also has CSV export. only russian language.
 requirements: qt6(!), make(!)